abhinavpradeep13/Basic-DC-Circuit-Simulator/README.md

 ## Example Use Case

-Consider a simple DC circuit consisting of:
+Consider a circuit containing:

 * Voltage Source: 12 V
 * Resistor R1: 100 Ω
 * Resistor R2: 200 Ω

-Using the simulator, users can define the circuit components, perform analysis, and obtain the corresponding node voltages and branch currents.
+The simulator can be used to:

+* Define the circuit components
+* Construct the circuit model
+* Solve the circuit equations
+* Display node voltages and branch currents

+This makes the application useful for both **educational purposes** and **basic circuit verification tasks**.

 ---